protobuf-ruby/beefcake/README.md

 # Beefcake

-A sane Google Protocol Buffers library for Ruby.
-It's all about being Buf;
+A pure-Ruby Google Protocol Buffers library.
+It's all about being Buf; ProtoBuf.
-ProtoBuf.

 ## Installation